 Hello everyone!
-My name is Serene Young, a college student from Fudan University, Shanghai, China.
+My name is Serene Yang, a college student from Fudan University, Shanghai, China.
 During the last four weeks, here in America, I have met some amazing people, participated in very meaningful work and visited many beautiful sites from New York to Boston.
 I am quite certain that this great experience will never fade from my memory.

 Since this is my first time to get to America, I was very nervous and excited before I boarded the plane.
 I had to stay at Shanghai Hongqiao International Airport overnight in order to catch the plane very early the next morning.
 Fortunately, I met my classmate Jenna, who is also my roommate of the same host family and partner of the same organization, Asperger Works, at Beijing Capital International Airport.
 Thanks to her company along the way, we succeeded in arriving in the United States and in meeting our enthusiastic host mum Nora, her beautiful daughter Jourlisa and her pretty granddaughter Amelia.

 Our house is located in Lawrence, which is a tranquil and beautiful town.
 Our host mum Nora is a really really nice person and always make delicious food for us, from Dominican food to American food, from breakfast to dinner.
 Nora prepares coffee for me every morning, which is a wonderful wakeup call for me.
 Not only so, she took us to New England Aquarium in Boston and The House of the Seven Gables in Salem.
 What impressed me a lot, which is also the distinction of NEA is that they show the conservation ways beside each marine animal, reminding us the importance of protecting wildlife.
 Besides, it’s really unforgettable that Nora’s eldest daughter Melisa gave birth to a baby boy on Valentine’s Day, which is really exciting and romantic!